 One of the advantages of living in the North West is that it offers many easy opportunities for waterside cycling.
-Many of the canal towpaths, riverside promenades and former docks have been converted to cycle paths or shared use facilities.
-For example, the Bridgewater Canal section is now a shared use path towards Sale and has been recently resurfaced.
+Many of the canal towpaths, riverside promenades and former docks have been converted to cycle paths or shared-use facilities.
+For example, the Bridgewater Canal section is now a cycle and pedestrian path towards Sale and has been recently resurfaced.

 Much of the route from Thelwall on the outskirts of Warrington follows the River Mersey and Manchester Ship Canal to Widnes and the site of the legendary Stone Roses concert – Spike Island.
 There is also a museum dedicated to the area’s chemical past.

 One of the route highlights in this area is the Grade II listed Silver Jubilee Bridge in Widnes.
 Interestingly, its design is based on the Sydney Bridge in Australia and makes for an impressive sight on a clear, sunny day.